-To the extent possible, LCH does not support the concept of early intervention and would recommend that the Resolution Auhtority does not place the CCP in Resolution before the Default Management tools and Recovery options are exhausted.
-However, in the cases the Resolution Authority considers that, for specific macro-stability reasons it should intervene, the Resolution Authority should have some flexibility in applying its powers under a Resolution framework.
+To the extent possible, CC&G does not support the concept of early intervention and would recommend that the Resolution Authority does not place the CCP in Resolution before the Default Management tools and Recovery options are exhausted.
+However, in the cases the Resolution Authority considers that, for specific macro-stability reasons it should intervene, we consider that the Resolution Authority should have some flexibility in applying its powers under a Resolution framework.